endoshimpeiendo/endoshimpeiendo.github.io/_drafts/Djordjevic2012_SimilarityContenability.md

 # 1. Lewis's and metalinguistic theory of counterfactuals.

-After briefly reminding Lewisian theory (1.1), Djordjevic offers a counterexample for Leiwsian theory (1.2).
+After briefly reviewing Lewisian theory (1.1), Djordjevic offers a counterexample for Leiwsian theory (1.2).

 # 2. Absolute Similarity